 Management Practice: Any program, process, siting criteria, operating method, measure or device which controls, prevents, removes, or reduces pollution.
 Optimal management practices are referred to as “best management practices.”

-Maximum Daily Limit (MDL)/Maximum Daily Effluent Limitation (MDEL): For the purposes of chronic and acute aquatic toxicity, an MDEL is an effluent limitation based on the outcome of the TEST OF SIGNIFICANT TOXICITY (TST) approach and the resulting PERCENT EFFECT at the IWC, as described in Section IV.B.2.e of the Provisions.
+Maximum Daily Limit (MDL)/Maximum Daily Effluent Limitation (MDEL): For the purposes of chronic and acute aquatic toxicity, an MDEL is an effluent limitation based on the outcome of the TEST OF SIGNIFICANT TOXICITY (TST) approach and the resulting PERCENT EFFECT at the IWC, as described in Sections IV.B.2.e and IV.B.2.f of the Provisions.

+Maximum Daily Effluent Target (MDET): For the purposes of chronic and acute aquatic toxicity, an MDET is a target used to determine whether a TRE should be conducted.
+Not meeting the MDET is not a violation of an effluent limitation.

 Minimum Significant Difference (MSD): The measure of test sensitivity that establishes the minimum difference required between a control and a test treatment in order for that difference to be considered statistically significant.

-Median Monthly Effluent Limitation (MMEL): For the purposes of chronic and acute aquatic toxicity, an MMEL is an effluent limitation based on a maximum of three independent toxicity tests, analyzed using the TST, as described in Section IV.B.2.e of the Provisions.
+Median Monthly Effluent Limitation (MMEL): For the purposes of chronic and acute aquatic toxicity, an MMEL is an effluent limitation based on a maximum of three independent toxicity tests, analyzed using the TST, as described in Sections IV.B.2.e and IV.B.2.f of the Provisions.

+Median Monthly Effluent Target (MMET): For the purposes of chronic and acute aquatic toxicity, an MMET is a target based on a maximum of three independent toxicity tests used to determine whether a TRE should be conducted.
+Not meeting the MMET is not a violation of an effluent limitation.

+MMET Tests: For the purposes of chronic and acute aquatic toxicity, for dischargers not required to comply with numeric chronic toxicity effluent limitations, MMET Tests are a maximum of two tests that are used in addition to the routine monitoring test to determine whether a TRE should be conducted.

 Municipal Separate Storm Sewer System (MS4): A conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, man-made channels, or storm drains) designed or used for collecting or conveying storm water, which is not a combined sewer; and which is not part of a publicly owned treatment works.

-Nonpoint Source (NPS): Sources that do not meet the definition of a POINT SOURCE, as defined below.
+Nonpoint Source (NPS): A source that does not meet the definition of a POINT SOURCE, as defined below.

 No Observed Adverse Effect Concentration (NOAEC): A hypothesis test statistical endpoint expressing the highest concentration of effluent or receiving water sample at which the survival of the test organisms is not significantly different from that of the control.

 No Observed Effect Concentration (NOEC): The highest tested concentration of an effluent or receiving water sample that causes no observable, adverse effect on the test organisms.

+Non-NPDES Dischargers: Dischargers of waste that could affect the quality of waters of the state that are not regulated by the NPDES program.

 Permitting Authority: The State Water Board or a Regional Water Board that issues a permit, waste discharge requirements, water quality certification, or other authorization for the discharge or proposed discharge of waste.
 To the extent that the action is delegable, the term “Permitting Authority” can include the Executive Officer of Executive Director.